Writing a Skills-Based Resume: Template & Guide

 A well-organized resume skills section is the key component of a skills-based resume.

-Start by identifying the essential skills and keywords in the job description to determine which ones align with your qualifications.
+Start by identifying keywords in the job description that signal the critical skills and expertise the employer seeks, to determine which ones align with your qualifications.

-Next, select three to five skill categories that match your background and the requirements of the role.
+Next, select three to five skill categories that match your background and the role's requirements.
 These are the primary skill sets that you will add to your resume skills section.

 Under each skill category, add three quantifiable achievements to demonstrate your proficiency and impact in each area.